Countly/countly-docs-site/docs/api/plugins/o-email_test.md

 Sends a test email to the authenticated global admin user's email address to verify current mail delivery setup.

+This endpoint is configuration-dependent: the Countly instance must have a working mail transport configured.
+On instances without SMTP/sendmail transport, the request can authenticate successfully but still return `503 Failed`.

 ## Authentication

 Countly API supports three authentication methods: